cs3411-22f/cs3411-22f.github.io/syllabus.md

 have fully ironed out the kinks in each of these, so your feedback is valuable.
 Given this, the experiments I'm running this year include:

-**Discord instead of Piazza.** We've received a lot of complaints about Piazza.
-Thus we're seeing if we can more appropriately replace it with Discord + the `class-information` and `qna` google drive documents.

-**Token extra credit for error.** If you find an error in this webpage, homeworks, or the `class-information`, report using the "class bug report" form referenced in the latter document for a token amount of extra-credit (if you're the first to report it).

 **Mixing synchronous and asynchronous instructional material.** Some lecture material will be delivered in class, other via asynchronous video.
-Particularly challenging material will be delivered via video, so enable the lecture time to focus on discussion and clarification.
+Particularly challenging material will be delivered via video, so enable the lecture time to focus on discussion and clarification. -->

 <!-- Course Schedule
 ---------------